ngaylinn/epigenetic-gol-prototype/README.md

 The purpose of the `GenomeConfig` class is to shape the process of evolving a `GameOfLifeSimulation` by changing mutation and crossover behavior.
-There are several predefined `GenomeConfig` options in the `genome` module, which mostly serve as a basis for comparison.
-This project also evolves a `GenomeConfig` for each fitness goal.
-How best to do that is unclear, so this project tests two
+There are several predefined `GenomeConfig` options in the `genome` module, which mostly serve as a basis for comparison (for an overview of these, check out the [analysis]() ***TODO: link***).
+This project also *evolves* a `GenomeConfig` for each fitness goal.
+How best to do that is unclear, so this project tests two ideas:
-ideas:
-- **FitnessVectors**: This lets the algorithm condition mutation and crossover rates on how well an individual's parent did compared to its grandparent.
+- **FitnessVectors**: This lets the algorithm condition mutation and crossover rates based on how well an individual's parent did compared to its grandparent.
 Did fitness go up, down, or stay the same?
-In theory, this context could allow the algorithm to be more conservative to preserve useful innovations, or to take greater risks out of desperation.
+In theory, this context could allow the algorithm to be more conservative to preserve useful innovations, take greater risks out of desperation, or other such strategies.
 - **Per-Gene Configuration**: Rather than tuning the evolutionary process globally, do it gene-by-gene.
 The `GeneConfig` class allows configuring relative mutation rates for each `Gene`, as well as setting fixed values for